wendahere/JAWS/path/to/Sean.md

 Now that my rechargable power supply worked, I worked on supplying the current need to the other components while also doing the cicuit on stripboards.
 I discussed with my mechanical engineer, Allen, to see how would I solder the components together.
 He suggested that we should have a board for just the batteries and the voltage changes and a different board for the connection of the esp32 to the other non-power related compoments like our ultrasonic sensor and our OLED display.
 Thus, I decided to start planning on how to solder it.
 Here is how the schematic looks like:
 ![new 1week 16 power](https://user-images.githubusercontent.com/43029229/74098849-cfdfa580-4b57-11ea-81a2-da7e051668ba.jpeg)
 I also tried planning the stripboard for the circuit.
-This is what i came up with:
+This is what i came up wit

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3Njg5OTk1NzIsLTQyNzU3NzQzOSw5Mj
+eyJoaXN0b3J5IjpbLTEwMTUwNjQ1NzgsLTE3Njg5OTk1NzIsLT
-Y1NjUyODMsLTU5NzI3ODg2MywxMjY1NTQ5OTM2LDczMTg5MDc5
+QyNzU3NzQzOSw5MjY1NjUyODMsLTU5NzI3ODg2MywxMjY1NTQ5
-OCwtMTcxMzg4MjkzNywtNDkxNjg5MDU5LC02OTE1ODU5OTksMT
+OTM2LDczMTg5MDc5OCwtMTcxMzg4MjkzNywtNDkxNjg5MDU5LC
-I5NzM2MTQ5NywxNDMwMjE5NDI1LDEwNDI1MDY5MzgsMTA4Njc2
+02OTE1ODU5OTksMTI5NzM2MTQ5NywxNDMwMjE5NDI1LDEwNDI1
-NzgxOCwtMTE0MzE5NjAxNCwtMjAwOTY4MTQyOCwxNDQ0NzM3Mz
+MDY5MzgsMTA4Njc2NzgxOCwtMTE0MzE5NjAxNCwtMjAwOTY4MT
-gwLC0yMDA5NjIxNzYxLC00NjEwODYwNzEsNzM4MjkzMjA2LDE1
+QyOCwxNDQ0NzM3MzgwLC0yMDA5NjIxNzYxLC00NjEwODYwNzEs
-Mzk0Nzc0MDldfQ==
+NzM4MjkzMjA2XX0=
 -->